 I know, I know.
 I should really learn to clean up my kitchen counters before I take photos.

-Here’s a few before and afters.
-Loving how my DIY Roller shade looks in the photos 🙂
+Here are a few before and afters.
+Loving how my DIY Roller shade looks in the photos.

 Total cost for project: $0.
-I received this product as compensation for my review, but if I were to purchase Smart Tiles the cost would have been around $300.
-Definitely more economical (and less of a headache) than a full on tile install.
+I received this product as compensation for my review, (it’s part of how I make money from this website) but if I were to purchase Smart Tiles the cost would have been around $300.
+Definitely more economical (and less of a headache) than a full-on tile install.